-Explore historic downtown Toccoa during the annual Toast of Toccoa in May, featuring wine from North Georgia vineyards, local artisans, local restaurants and craft beer.
-A classic car show and live music offer all-day entertainment.
-Free admission.
-Tokens will be sold for wine and beer.
+Explore historic downtown Toccoa during the annual Toast of Toccoa in April, featuring wine from North Georgia vineyards, local artisans, local restaurants and craft beer.
+Admission is free, and tokens will be sold for wine and beer.

 What goes better with wine than art?
 During the month of May, spend the weekend in Dahlonega for the Dahlonega Arts & Wine Festival tasting fine local and regional wines, shopping arts and crafts, and listening to jazz just off the downtown square.

 Taste wines from around the world while enjoying the sultry sounds of jazz music in Atlanta's beautiful Piedmont Park.
 Craft beer and spirits also will be served at Atlanta Wine & Jazz Festival's all-you-care-to-taste affair.